Stories

 10. Lightning Rod - Jerry Reed

-13. Rock Bottom Kings - Saturday Night Live
+12. Rock Bottom Kings - Saturday Night Live (video playlist only)

-16. How to Sound Smart in Your TEDx Talk - Will Stephen
+17. How to Sound Smart in Your TEDx Talk - Will Stephen (video playlist only)

 I created a public, pre-compiled version of this playlist on YouTube.
 If you'd prefer a list without the spoken comedy bits, try the YouTube Music version.